snehajaikumar23/snehajaikumar23.github.io/index.md

 Below is a list of blog posts included for illustrative purposes.
 Make sure to delete or modify them before deploying your website.

 {% include archive.html %}

+## Work
+{: #work }

+### Software Engineer — McMaster-Carr
+*2024 – 2025*

+- Worked on infrastructure and systems projects
+- Focused on reliability, scalability, and automation

+### Intern — Apple
+*Summer 2022, Summer 2023*

+- Built features for Vision Pro applications
+- Worked at the intersection of ML and user experience

+---

+## Projects
+{: #projects }

+### Mindflow
+*A personal AI system for turning notes into actions.*

+- Built during the AWS Small Language Model (SLM) Build Day
+- Trained a TinyLlama SLM with Tranium 1.0

+### Health and Wellness Shopping Recommender
+*Personal wellness recommendation system integrated with AWS.*

+- Built during the AWS Bedrock Innovation Challenge
+- Leveraged S3 and the Nova Pro model to create an agentic recommendation platform